StarLegacy/StarLegacy.Wiki/Old Pages/Power_Machines.md

-Contents
-1 Power Machines
-1.1 Tiers
-1.2 Furnaces
-1.3 Capacities for Generator Tiers
-1.4 Generator
-1.5 Generator Fuels
-1.6 Gases (In Canisters)
-1.7 Burnable fuels
-1.8 Multiblock
-1.9 Charger
-1.10 Charger Capacities for Tiers
-1.10.1 Multiblock
-1.11 PowerFurnace
-1.11.1 Multiblock
-1.12 Power Bank
-1.12.1 Multiblock
-1.13 PowerCell
-1.14 Multiblock
 # Power Machines
-Here you will find all you need to know about power machines.
-The machines covered in this part of the wiki include generators, chargers, and power banks.
+ On this page, you will learn how to create and store power, and how you can use it.
 Wires will be mentioned, but clearly explained here.
-On this page, you will learn how to create and store power, and how you can use it.
-NOTE: This power is not to be confused with ship power, which is based on the ship's class and is pre-determined.

-__Tiers__
+## Tiers
-* Tier 1: Iron Block
+* __Tier 1:__ Iron Block
-* Tier 2: Gold Block
+* __Tier 2:__ Gold Block
-* Tier 3: Diamond Block
+* __Tier 3:__ Diamond Block

 These tier blocks are used in the power machines instead of the iron blocks seen in the pictures.
-You CANNOT mix different Tier blocks together, this will make the machine not function. (eg. 1 iron block and 1 diamond block in a generator) Tier blocks do not work in other machines unless specified. (eg. Diamond blocks instead of iron in printer)
+> You CANNOT mix different Tier blocks together, this will make the machine not function. (eg. 1 iron block and 1 diamond block in a generator)

-__Furnaces__
+> Tier blocks do not work in other machines unless specified. (eg. Diamond blocks instead of iron in printer)

+## Furnaces

 Generators and Chargers require a furnace.
 In the top slot of the furnace, you MUST place a focusing lens (prismarine crystal).
 This allows the machine to operate.
-Without it, the machine will not work.
-(Note, the crystals cannot be shift clicked into the slot) In the bottom slot, you place either fuel or the charging item.
+> (Note, the crystals cannot be shift clicked into the slot)

+In the bottom slot, you place either fuel or the charging item.
 For example

 * __Generators:__ Place fuel in the bottom slot and a prismarine crystal in the top slot.
 * __Chargers:__ Place the power armor or weapon you wish to charge in the bottom slot and the prismarine crystal in the top slot.

 # Generator
 Generator will burn fuels and gasses and in return create energy.
-Energy output is from the crafting tables.
+> Energy output is from the crafting tables.
 Connect crafting tables to other machines via sponges and wires.

 To use a generator, you put the fuel in the fuel slot, and a focusing lens (prismarine crystals) in the smelting slot.